AlphaReplica/Connecta/README.md

 - WebRTC failover, if client doesn't support webRTC or has problems connecting any of the peers than server will act as message broker
 - autoreconnect

+<b>Whats updated in 0.3.0:</b>
+Fixed OnBeforeDisconnect and OnDisconnect events, now onBeforeDisconnect is dispatched before disconnect routine starts onDisconnect is dispatched after peer is removed from peer list and every disconnect routine is done

 <b>Whats updated in 0.2.9:</b>
 Because of UWS author desided to deprecate project added WS module for fallback by default when installing connecta it will install uws 10.148.1 but if some problems arise it will fall back to ws module